 Barsky explained that Jewish groups must be wary not to fall prey to radical Islamist groups reaching out to exploit interfaith partnerships so as to earn Jewish cover or legitimacy.
 Though it’s been five years since Ms. Barsky exhorted Americans to “change the way they think about Wahhabi Islam,” the public, and the Jewish community in particular, seem not to have heeded her warning.

-“The United States has a hard time understanding the exremists’ ideology.
+Indeed, her words were prophetic: “The United States has a hard time understanding the exremists’ ideology.
 Americans don’t like to interfere in the religion of other people.
 But the reality is that this isn’t religion, but a politicized radical ideology.
 It’s very dangerous.
 If we don’t understand that [these groups] are dangerous, we’re going to suffer the consequences.”

 We have seen our communal leaders trespass across these guidelines time and again, leaving our community increasingly more vulnerable.
 We have witnessed in disbelief as they reach out, seemingly desperate for acceptance, to those who have demonized the Jewish people and/or the Jewish state.
 And we have waited in vain repeatedly for our so-called frontline organizations to stand up and strongly defend our community, our children, when hostile groups or individuals cause us affront…and danger.
 We know the “sha- still” mentality of shtetl Jews didn’t save .
 We should learn.
 Each time we fail to respond to a new assault on our communal welfare and security and instead let it just slide, each slide adds up and it doesn’t take too long before the ground starts shifting and we are helpless in a landslide.